Tanujch03/DownImg/README.md

 # DownImg
-Is a chrome Extension, built with Html,css and Javascript.
-Which can be used to download images from chrome to your local machine with just one click.
+DownImg is a Chrome extension built with HTML, CSS, and JavaScript.
+It enables you to download images from Chrome to your local machine with just one click.
+You can also download all images with a single click, or use the mouseover option to download images as well.